-Art, culture, and scientific heritage: what you won't want to miss…
+Art, culture, scientific heritage: what you won't want to miss…

-From medieval manuscripts to contemporary art,UM all the stops for a new academic year dedicated to the arts, culture, and heritage.
+From medieval manuscripts to contemporary art,UM a wide range of topics for a new academic year focused on the arts, culture, and heritage.
 Follow the guide!

 The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier

-The Faculty of Medicine’s flagship exhibition this fall, “The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier,” runs from September 19 to October 31.
+The Faculty of Medicine’s flagship fall exhibition, “The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier,” runs from September 19 to October 31.
 The exhibition invites visitors to retrace the journey of the 72 medieval manuscripts from the famous abbey that have found a home in the faculty’s documentary collections.
-A journey into the long history of a unique library, housing over one hundred thousand volumes, some dating back to the Carolingian era.
+A journey into the long history of a unique library, boasting more than 100,000 volumes, some of which date back to the Carolingian era.

 Contact: 04 34 43 35 80 – email